biga-ahk/biga.ahk/src/array/sortedUniq.md

-This method is like `.uniq` except that it's optimized for sorted arrays.
+This method is like [A.uniq](/?id=uniq) except that it's optimized for sorted arrays.

 ## Arguments